 Tourism plays a vital role in London’s economy.
-It employs 1 in 7 of London's workforce and strengthens London’s reputation as an open and welcoming city.
+It employs one in seven of London's workforce and strengthens London’s reputation as an open and welcoming city.

 of London's workforce is employed in tourism

-Visits to the capital by 2025 are projected to attract 40.4 million international and domestic visits annually - 30% more than in 2016.
-But such growth and associated economic benefits will only be realised with a coherent vision and the means to implement it.
+Visits to the capital by 2025 are projected to attract 40.4m international and domestic visits annually – 30% more than in 2016 – but such growth and associated economic benefits will only be realised with a coherent vision and the means to implement it.

-visits a year projected to London by 2025
+visits per year projected to London by 2025

 projected into London from visitors by 2025